 Understanding Calories and BMR can assist with weight loss

 “How many calories do I need?”
 This is one of the most asked questions from people trying to lose weight.
-A short and straightforward question, but it does not have an easy answer.
-The most correct answer is that it depends on several factors.
+This is a short and straightforward question, but it does not have an easy answer.
+The correct answer is that it depends on several factors.

 What is a Calorie?

 A calorie is simply a unit of energy.
 It is the amount of energy that it takes to raise the temperature of 1 gram of water 1 degree Celsius.
 Is this important?
 No, but a critical takeaway fact is that a calorie represents energy.
 You need the energy to move, make compounds, and maintain and rebuild your body after injuries.
 If you exceed the number of calories that your body requires in a day, then you will gain weight.
 If you eat too few calories than your body needs, you will lose weight.

 It takes over 3500 calories to gain 1 pound of ugly, disgusting fat.
 So basically, if you eat 500 calories over what you require to function every day – in a week, you will gain a pound.
 The reverse can be considered valid as well, but it can be a little more complicated when we start talking about losing weight.